Violence

 What are the most common types of alcohol-related violence in Australia?

-Among Australians aged 14 years and over, 18% had been verbally abused, 12% had been put in fear, and 5% had been physically abused by someone under the influence of alcohol in the past 12 months.
+Among Australians aged 14 years and over, 18% have been verbally abused, 12% have been put in fear, and 5% have been physically abused by someone under the influence of alcohol in the past 12 months.

 Alcohol-Related Violence: An incident of physical abuse, verbal abuse or being put in fear, in which the perpetrator or victim reports that alcohol use contributed to the violence.